heapwolf/vines/README.md

-# What are distributed systems

-A collection of independent processes running on an any computers running programs that appear to as a single coherent program.

-## Charactarizations

-- The programs that run on the independent computers are autonomous.
-- There is continuous availability.
-When parts are temporarily unavailable, new or in flux, consumers of the system shouldn't notice.
+A distributed system has many discrete processes that run on a multitude of arbitrary devices and networks yet to the user it appears to be a single, coherent program.
+Distributed systems can provide availability and fault tolerance.

+Distribution requires data replication but fault-tolerance and exact consistency are simply not incompatable.

+Eventual consistency allows peers who wish to replicate an opportunity to update regardless of the state of synchronization.

-- Implementation is limited to the distribution of peer information and data structures in order to support heterogeneous computers and networks.
+This implementation is limited to the distribution of peer information and data structures in order to support heterogeneous computers and networks.
-- Encapsulates the fact that its processes and resources are physically distributed across multiple computers.

 # What is the Gossip Protocol